uw-unsat/jitterbug/README.md

 - The BPF program has passed the kernel's BPF verifier: e.g., it assumes no divide-by-zero or out-of-range shifts.

-- The number of BPF instructions is less than 16,777,216 and the total number of generated RISC-V instructions is less than 134,217,728.
+- The number of BPF instructions is less than 16M and the generated RISC-V image is smaller than 128MB.
   These bounds can be increased but will increase overall verification time for jumps.